GreenLightning/go-vjson/readme.md

 Go types and string identifiers, necessitating another registration function.

 The standard library's json package does not have any support for polymorphic types.
-In particular unmarshaling into an empty `interface{}` creates a `map[string]interface{}`, while unmarshaling into any other interface returns an error.
+In particular unmarshaling a JSON object into an empty `interface{}` creates a `map[string]interface{}`, while unmarshaling into any other interface returns an error.
 Unfortunately, it is difficult to change this behavior.
 Therefore, implementing this feature at the library level most likely requires forking the `encoding/json` package as described above.

 An example where this would be useful: